 Compensation Committee.
 The Compensation Committee currently consists of Rory Cowan, Gregory Hradsky and Jared Landaw.
-The Board has determined that each member is "independent."
+The Board has determined that each member is a "non-employee directors" under Rule 16b-3 of the Exchange Act and an "outside director" as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended.